Hilde Osland Flashes Busty Chest In Stunning Green Lingerie Set

 Hilde Osland returned to her Instagram account on Tuesday morning to share a stunning new snapshot of herself rocking a racy look.
 The model was sure to turn heads as she smiled for the camera.

-In the steamy pic, Hilde looked drop dead gorgeous as she wore a green lingerie set.
-The skimpy bra featured thin straps that showed off her toned arms and shoulders.
-It also boasted a low-cut neckline that flashed her busty chest and killer cleavage.
+In the steamy pic, Hilde looked drop-dead gorgeous in a green lingerie set.
+The skimpy bra featured thin straps which showcased her toned arms and shoulders.
+It also boasted a low-cut neckline which revealed her busty chest and killer cleavage.

-The matching panties were pulled up high of her narrow hips and fit firmly around her waist as they accentuated her muscular thighs.
+The matching panties were pulled up high over her curvy hips and fit firmly around her waist as they accentuated her toned thighs.
 Her growing baby bump was also on full display in the snap.
 She accessorized the look with a pair of dangly gold earrings and a dainty chain around her neck.
 She completed the style with a bracelet on her wrist.

 Hilde stood with her hip pushed to the side.
 Her back was slightly arched and she had one leg crossed in front of the other.
 Both of her hands were placed on her pregnant belly in the shape of a heart as she tilted her head and gave a warm smile into the lens.